devilhyt/ecg-federated-learning-public/README.md

 # ECG Federated Learning

 ## Overview
-This is a federated learning project based on the PhysioNet/CinC Challenge 2017.
-The goal is to classify ECG signals into three categories: Normal, Atrial Fibrillation (AF), and Other.
+This project implements Federated Learning for ECG signal classification using the PhysioNet/CinC Challenge 2017 dataset.
+The objective is to categorize ECG signals into three classes: Normal, Atrial Fibrillation, and Other.

 ## Environment
   - OS: Linux Mint 22
-  - Python: 3.11.10
+  - Python: 3.11.11

 ## How to run.
 1. Download the dataset.